Largs Branch: Competition on the Firth of Clyde

 Some of the early rationale in building the line had been to pre-empt incursion into the area by the rival Caledonian Railway.
 On 4 September 1888 the Lanarkshire and Ayrshire Railway (L&AR), worked by the Caledonian Railway, opened its line to Ardrossan.
 At first it used a temporary connection to the G&SWR line there, as its own pier facility was not ready; but on 30 May 1890 it was fully operational, at Montgomerie Pier.

 There were then two railway-connected piers in Ardrossan, and the Firth of Clyde steamer services were in competition.
 The Caledonian Railway and it subsidiary the Caledonian Steam Packet Company were successful in abstracting 75% of the G&SWR trade.
-Some remarkable accelerations in throughout (rail and steamer) journey times were advertised by both companies, and the G&SWR further responded by planning a shortening of its route to Fairlie to improve passenger journey times, by building a new line from Dalry, but an 1890 Parliamentary Bill was thrown out.
+Some remarkable accelerations in throughout (rail and steamer) journey times were advertised by both companies, and the G&SWR further responded by planning a shortening of its route to Fairlie to improve passenger journey times, by building a new line from Dalry, but an 1890 parliamentary bill was thrown out.

 By contrast, Ardrossan Harbour was heavily involved in handling bulk cargo, and the harbour was considerably extended in this period, the new facility opening on 12 April 1891.

-In 1891 the G&SWR obtained Parliamentary approval to own and operate its own steamers; previously services had been run in conjunction with independent operators.
+In 1891 the G&SWR obtained an act of Parliament giving approval to own and operate its own steamers; previously services had been run in conjunction with independent operators.

 A second attempt to get approval for a Dalry-to-Fairlie line was rejected in 1892, and for a few years attention was elsewhere.
 In 1897 the Caledonian Railway re-opened the issue by purchasing Largs Pier.
 The G&SWR Largs station was in the centre of the town, not close to the pier, and its railway route from Glasgow was very indirect.
 The implication was that there would be a revived proposal for the CR to build a shorter line to Largs, and the G&SWR responded with a proposed line from Kilmacolm to Largs via Inverkip, proposed in 1899.
 The company secured authorisation purchase Largs Harbour, but the new railway was never built.

 Competition remained fierce, but by 1910 it became possible to agree a traffic sharing arrangement; the Arran ferry service would be operated by one company at a time, in alternate years; this was agreed in March 1910 between the G&SWR and the Caledonian Steam Packet Company.